junxit/us-congress-bills-112/metadata.md

 - 2011-12-06 — Placed on the Union Calendar, Calendar No. 214.
 - 2011-12-06 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-315.
 - 2011-12-06 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-315.
+- 2011-12-07 — Received in the Senate.
+- 2011-12-17 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.